sirthegamercoder/Funker-Optimizer/docs/WEB-README.md

 5. Next, scroll down and press the `Load Image` button
 > [!TIP]
-> When you press the button, this will appear `sirthegamercoder.github.io says` and underneath it reads `Load a single image (OK) or multiple images (Cancel)?` If you want to load a single image, just click OK, but if you want to load multiple images, click Cancel.
+> When you press the button, this will appear `sirthegamercoder.github.io says` and underneath it reads `Load a single image (OK) or multiple images (Cancel)?` If you want to load a single image, just click OK, but if you want to load multiple images, click Cancel

+6. Find the `.png` file and click then open it
+> [!NOTE]
+> If you load multiple images you can select all PNG files by press `Ctrl+A` or dragging all PNG files with cursor then open it

+7. Once the image has loaded, move the cursor to the resize image button and click it